The Mars Rover Challenge involves 4 major tasks simulating features required for the next generation interplanetary rover.

 The next generation of Mars Rovers are expected to have superior autonomy to allow the astronauts more freedom to carry out many more essential complex tasks.
 This challenge tests our rover's ability to traverse through land using complex terrain mapping systems and path planning software.

-First UK university to compete at URC.
+First UCL team to compete at URC.

 Successfully mentor freshers in UKSEDS.